IPAD APPS AND ACTIVITIES FOR FLUENCY PRACTICE

 1. Ask Siri.

 Students used several books of questions I had in the classroom and read the questions into Siri.
-I recommend both of these:
+I recommend this one to get started.

 If you have used Siri before, you know how important it is to be clear and read with steady pacing and expression.
 To access Siri, students hold down the home key on the iPad.
 When the lines are wavy, they can speak into the iPad.